dotnet/docs/docs/core/tools/dotnet-format.md

 * **`--diagnostics <DIAGNOSTICS>`**

-  A space separated list of diagnostic ids to use as a filter when fixing code style or 3rd party issues. [default: whichever ids are listed in the editorconfig file]
+  A space separated list of diagnostic ids to use as a filter when fixing code style or 3rd party issues.
+Default value is whichever ids are listed in the editorconfig file.
+For a list of built-in analyzer rule ids that you can specify see the list of ids [here](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/#index-of-rules).

 * **`--severity`**